benhamlin314/mynotepad/README.md

 - name the token mynotepad to ensure
 - ensure "repo" is checked
 - click "Generate token"
-- copy the only revealed token **NOTE THAT YOU CAN NOT FIND THIS TOKEN AGAIN WHEN YOU NAVIGATE AWAY**
+- copy the only revealed token at the top of the list **NOTE THAT YOU CAN NOT FIND THIS TOKEN AGAIN WHEN YOU NAVIGATE AWAY**
 - replace <Your_Git_Access_Token> with your token

 Edit the batch or shell script: